rguske/knative-appliance/README.md

 - Packer will create an http server serving `http_directory`
   - Random port used within the range of 8000 and 9000

+**ESXi Version**

+- ESXi 6.7 or greater
+- !
+All my tests failed with latest vSphere ESXi 7.0U2a !

 ## Built the Knative-Appliance

 1. Clone the repository